How to Become an IV Infusion Nurse

 After acquiring at least two years of bedside nursing experience, consider looking within your hospital for an IV infusion nurse position.
 You might also search online job boards or consider an IV infusion nurse internship.
 If one is unavailable within your hospital, consider proposing a limited unpaid internship to obtain experience that improves your potential for employment.

-The job outlook and salary expectations for an IV infusion nurse is the same as an RN.
-According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for RNs is projected to grow 6% from 2022 to 2032, and the median annual salary in 2022 was $81,220.
+The job outlook is the same as for all RNs.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for RNs is projected to grow 6% from 2022 to 2032.
+The median annual salary for IV infusion nurses in 2024 was $82,000, according to Payscale data from January 2024.

 Frequently Asked Questions About Becoming an IV Infusion Nurse